Some Everyday Catalyzed Emergencies

 I. Leaving Anyway

 The wedding was in June, which was just a little inconvenient for me.
 School was still in session, and I had to miss work to go.
 I remember wishing that it had been in August.
 But once I decided I was going, the resistance fell away.
-I locked it in, and then I was genuinely excited—mostly to see family.
+I locked it in, and then I was genuinely excited—mostly to see my family.

 I hadn’t seen my mom, Mike, or Pat since January 2018, before COVID.
 I hadn’t seen my dad since October of that year.
 That mattered more to me than the logistics or the calendar.
 So my wife Sachie and I flew from Japan to Seattle, and my son Hugh flew in separately from New Zealand, via Auckland and Los Angeles.

 We landed at Sea-Tac and cleared international arrivals quickly.
 We had a few hours before my parents arrived to pick us up.
-They had rented a van, partly because it was a three-day event and partly because they were making breakfast on the last morning, which required equipment.
+They had rented a van, partly because it was a three-day event and partly because they were making breakfast on the last morning, which required supplies.
 While we waited, Sachie and I sat in the only open area we could find outside arrivals.
 We both needed a cigarette, so we took turns—one of us watching the bags while the other smoked.
 We bought two Starbucks coffees, which cost sixteen dollars.
 I ordered an extra shot in each, not realizing the Americanos already contained doubles.

 While we were there, a man nearby was clearly overdosing—probably fentanyl, maybe heroin.
 He was nodding, drooling.
 The police came first, then EMTs.
 They all knew him by name.
 Sylvester.
 After about an hour, they took him away on a stretcher.
 No one around reacted much.
 It felt routine.
 I was just sad, thinking about how much damage fentanyl has done in the U.S.